 Ref Category Activity Number of Days Commentary 1.
-Compliance Contract Management 50 Testing of governance and internal controls in place over Contract Management arrangements with third parties to determine whether there is compliance with procurement rules and Management monitoring is adequate.
+Compliance Contract Management 40 Data analytics to test governance and internal controls in place over Contract Management arrangements with third parties to assess compliance with procurement rules.
 2. Compliance Corporate Fraud Enquiries 155 Respond to whistleblowing notifications.
 3. Data Match National Fraud Initiative 100 Co-ordinate the NFI exercise across Council services, review and investigate data matches, and periodically produce reports on the outcomes.
-New data sets proposed by Cabinet Office associated with support funding to businesses re Covid-19 response.
-4. Data Match Social Housing 10 Data analytics on Social Housing 5.
-Data Match Council Tax 10 Data analytics on Council Tax 6.
-Other Corporate Fraud Policy Framework 15 Support the Integrity Group with monitoring of policies and procedures review, update and communication.
+4. Data Match Social Housing 30 Data analytics on Social Housing, enquiries and investigations.
+5. Data Match Council Tax 15 Data analytics on Council Tax, enquiries and investigations.
+6. Other Corporate Fraud Policy Framework 15 Support the Integrity Group with monitoring of policies and procedures review, update and communication.
 Assist with the self- assessment of compliance against the CIPFA code on Managing the Risk of Fraud and Corruption.
-7. Other Fraud Risk Assessments 40 Support operational Service Managers to assess fraud risks and put in place appropriate controls within processes and practices.
-8. Other Fraud Awareness Training 20 Develop and deliver fraud awareness training modules (either face- to-face or via e-learning) to Management and Staff.
+7. Other Fraud Risk Assessments 30 Support operational Service Managers to assess fraud risks and put in place appropriate controls within processes and practices.
+8. Other Fraud Awareness Training 15 Develop and deliver fraud awareness training modules (face-to-face, virtual or via e-learning) to Management and Staff.
 9. Other Integrity and SOC Groups 6 Attend and provide support to the Council's Integrity Group and the Serious and Organised Crime Group.
-Corporat Corporate Fraud Total
+Corporate Fraud Total 406